ericlee123/ericlee123.github.io/_posts/2017-02-07-super-smash-bros-locator-obituary.md

 In conclusion, I would say the most valuable thing I got from this experience is a taste of what it's like to create something and have people use it.
 Now I know what some of you might be thinking. _Wow Eric.
 That's pretty dumb.
 I could write some dumb app, put it on the Play Store, and get users._ Yeah I guess you could.
-I don't really have a rebuttal.
+I don't really know what to say to that.